HopLittleBunny/WorkReads/privacy.md

 Support relevance modeling

-When AI services are used, content text and contextual relevance signals may be processed.
+When AI services are used:

+Publicly available content text and contextual metadata may be processed

-Personal identity information (such as your name or email) is not intentionally shared with AI providers for summarization purposes.
+Personal identity information (such as name, email address, or profile data) is not transmitted to AI providers for summarization

+AI providers do not receive full account profiles

-WorkReads does not sell data and does not use personal data to train public AI models.
+WorkReads does not sell data and does not use personal data to train public AI models

+AI-generated content is provided for informational purposes only.

 4. Infrastructure & Service Providers